Q42/GrantForTheWeb.MicrioConcepts/README.md

 ## Suggestions

 - Expand the `monetization` meta-tag with more options, like rate, currency and price.
-- Expand the `monetization` API with used provided maximum prices/rates for web-content.
+- Expand the Monetization API with user provided maximum prices/rates for web-content.